How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 7. Delete "Default.rdp" File

-If you find a Default.rdp file in "My Documents," press Ctrl + Shift + Del to delete it permanently.
-This should help fix the issue.
-If this doesn't help, disconnect your computer from the domain and then reconnect it again.
+If you find a Default.rdp file in "My Documents," deleting it permanently using Ctrl + Shift + Del may resolve the issue.
+Alternatively, try disconnecting your computer from the domain and then reconnecting it again.
+This should help address the problem.

 8. Turn Off and on Your Network Adapters

-Your computer's network settings might not be functioning properly.
-By disabling and enabling it, it should work properly.
+Your computer's network settings might not be functioning properly, so try disabling and enabling them to get it working properly.

 Step 1.
-Click on the search icon on your taskbar and type "View Network Connections."
+To view your network connections, click on the search icon on your taskbar and type "View Network Connections".

 Step 2.
 From the results, open "View Network Connections."